 and just under a mile east of Wolviston

 .
-Mill House is a converted windmill in the village, which is a Grade II listed building.
+Mill House is a converted windmill in the village, which is Grade II listed on the National Heritage List for England.
 During World War 2 decoy there was a 'Stafish Decoy

 ' site at Newton Bewley designed to draw away enemy bombing from Middlesbrough.